Mercury1565/A2SV-Project-Phase-Learning-Tasks/Task_8-Testing_Task_Management_REST_API/README.md

 Testing has been integrated into the project to ensure the reliability and correctness of the implemented functionalities.

-Here's you can run the tests
+Here's how you can run the tests

 - Run all tests: